vawser/DS2-Scrambler/README.md

 4. Press Scramble.
 A new mod scalled *MyMod-Scrambled* will be created in the same directory as *MyMod*.

 To run the mod, I recommend you use ModEngine.

+# Warning
+The scrambler attempts to blend chaos with stability, but some randomisation options such as *Generate Attributes* and *Enforce Visuals* for Projectiles may lead to crashes.

+If a crash occurs, you can re-use the Scrambler to produce a new set of randomised params, disabling any options you suspect caused the crash, and then continue the same playthrough.

 # Credits
 * [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) by TKGP.